UCI-GDIM32-W25/in-class-activities-PeiyiXiong/README.md

 # GDIM32 In Class Activities
 ## Instructions
 Put each week's activities under new headers like the one shown above.
 Headers are created with the # symbol.
 More # symbols = smaller header.
+### W1 In-class Activity
+We need to understand the content of playtester and the error alerts, and then make the necessary code modifications according to the instructions.

 Hit enter TWICE to create a new line.